 The narrative of Nature became the sole province of the White Middle Class – the Klondike narrative centred around a sanitized white heterosexual experience, ignoring and displacing the experiences and involvement of the indigenous people whose lives were disrupted by the influx of white men; and further credits the gold discovery to George Carmack instead of his Tagish brother-in-law Skookum Jim.
 Our National Parks were founded on this displacement of indigenous people from history and the environment, to protect it for White conquest and enjoyment (many of the landmarks lost their original native names to memorialize Whites of middling accomplishments).

-Many of the men who embarked on the Klondike Gold Rush were not poor – one had to have means to charter passage and to fulfill the requirement for a year’s provisions at hand (Jack London’s brother-in-law paid for both men).
+Despite the difficulties they faced, many of the men who embarked on the Klondike Gold Rush were not poor – one had to have sufficient means to charter passage and to fulfill the requirement for a year’s provisions at hand (Jack London’s brother-in-law paid for both men).
 Those who could afford to hired indigenous porters and horses to haul provisions across the pass.
 The Klondike thus traces its origins to Renaissance Europe, where exploration and adventure have been the province of the wealthy and bourgeoise who stocked cabinets of curiosities (“Kunstkammer”), to its contemporary expression in the modern outdoor industry with its parade of expensive gear and adventure tours.
 Instagram is filled with aspirational pictures of the White middle class doing yoga poses or staring pensively at a beautiful view/campsite dressed in newish gear – most poor people can’t afford to camp or take time off.
 Being able to “rough it” is a hallmark of a privileged existence.